Forget about microbeads: these are some of the best natural scrubs for your skin – and the oceans!

 Do you consider natural scrubs to be a vital part of your beauty regime?
 I know I didn’t for years; it was just something I did on the odd occasion.
 But I was wrong.
 Exfoliation should be part of your skincare routine always (not just in springtime!)
 And here’s why.

 Pores are a nightmare for so many of us.
-They seem to get bigger with age, and when there’s a buildup of dirt and dead skin, pores will open up even further.
-If you feel your pores are competing with your nostrils in size, you probably need to exfoliate to remove the dirt from those pores and use products to minimise them.
-And remember: after cleansing with warm water, splash with cold water to close those pores again.
+They seem to get bigger with age.
+And when there’s a buildup of dirt and dead skin, pores will open up even further.
+If you feel your pores are competing with your nostrils in size, you probably need to exfoliate!
+This will remove the dirt from those pores help to minimise them.
+Remember: after cleansing with warm water, splash with cold water to close those pores again.

 At some time in all of our lives, we’ve had to deal with a break-out.
 Whether it’s been on a rare occasion or a recurring problem it still makes us feel like rubbish.
 Many of us plough money into products hoping they’ll be the miracle our skin needs, but we never think a natural scrub could really help to reduce and manage further breakouts and acne.